Kharg/download-all-attachments/README.md

 - display the button on every attachment multiple field.
 - Display the button in the stream panel if attachments are found.
-- Choose between Single Mode and Zip Mode: Single: Downloads each attachment one by one.
+- Choose between Single Mode, Zip Mode and Dual Mode: Single: Downloads each attachment one by one.
 Zip: Downloads a single archive with all the attachments.
+Dual: Makes both modes available at the same time.

 After installation visit /#Admin/DownloadAllAttachments to enable/disable features.